sccala/bucketlist_places/README.md

-# Animemories App
+# Bucket List Places
 ## Introduction
-This is a full stack social media where people can share their memories about favorite anime scene.
-People can register their own account using Google Auth or email and password.
-Once they log in, they can create, read, update, delete their own posts.
+This is a full-featured social app where people can share the places they want to visit someday.
+People can register their account using GoogleAuth or Jason Web Token (email and password).
+Once they logged in, they can create, read, update, delete their posts.
 Also, users can react to others' posts by liking them.

 ## Features
 - Create, read, delete, edit user's comment.